Raginii/Color-Concept-Associations-using-Google-Images/README.md

 ## Output
 The output of this study is the predicted color-concept association ratings which can be further used to assign visually separable and semantic colors to different concepts.
 One of the sample predicted ratings can be seen in ```ErrCorrFrom3ModelsTOP50.ipynb```

+**The ratings of all the fruit concepts w.r.t every UW-58 colors from Exp 1, Exp 2 and the Lin et al method is presented in the ```RatingsAllMethods.csv``` along with the true human color-concept association ratings obtained from 55 participants.**

 ## Implementation